CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 	VERSION_CODENAME=xenial
 	UBUNTU_CODENAME=xenial

-Here we are back in the container:
+By exiting, I can check the OS again to make sure that everything is back.
+Here we are back in the container using teh ``shell`` invocation:

 .. code-block:: bash